Horizontal-org/Tella-P2P-Protocol/README.md

 ## 1- Security Features

-* All connections use HTTPS with per-device generated self-signed certificates
+* All connections are secured with HTTPS using self-signed certificates generated per device.
-* Mandatory authentication via PIN and connect code or QR code scanning
+* Authentication is mandatory via PIN and IP address, provided through QR code scanning or manual entry.
-* verification of certificate to prevent MITM attacks
+* Certificates are verified to prevent man-in-the-middle (MITM) attacks

-## 2- Defaults

-**HTTP/HTTPS (TCP)**

-* Default Port: 53317
+* All connections use a specific port : 53317
-* Alternative ports: User configurable if default is unavailable

-## 3- Connection Authentication
+## 2- Connection Authentication

-All connections require authentication via one of these methods:
+All connections require authentication via QR code or Manual :

-### 3.1- QR authentication (primary method)
+### 2.1- QR authentication (primary method)

 The host displays a QR code containing: